AwalaApp/specs/rs007-pohttp.md

 PoHTTP was specifically designed to make it easier for maintainers of existing systems to support Relaynet.
 For example, an organization maintaining a REST API could collect parcels by implementing a new API endpoint (e.g., `/relaynet`), or they could integrate an [Enterprise Service Bus](https://en.wikipedia.org/wiki/Enterprise_service_bus) to convert Relaynet service messages to API calls.

-In some cases, it may also be desirable for a relaying gateway to expose an HTTP interface so it can receive parcels from certain endpoints.
+In some cases, it may also be desirable for a public gateway to expose an HTTP interface so it can receive parcels from certain endpoints.
 For example, a Shell script in a legacy system could use `curl` to deliver parcels.

 As an Internet-based PDC, the only operation supported by this binding is [parcel delivery](#parcel-delivery).